Krekeler/api-example-pas/README.md

-# api-example-pas
-Documentchain Delphi API Example
+# Documentchain RPC API
+How to use Documentchain in your application.

+Example code for Delphi